ARMmbed/yotta/docs/index.md

 To cross-compile yotta modules for embedded targets, you first need install the [`arm-none-eabi-gcc` compiler](https://launchpad.net/gcc-arm-embedded).

-On most Linux distributiosn, this can be done by running:
+On most Linux distributions, this can be done by running:

 ```sh
 sudo apt-get install gcc-arm-none-eabi